-When working with Intel[®] Server Chassis H2000JF, the BMC on each node will monitor its fans and temperature for critical failures.
-When there is a fan failure and a critical temperature event at the same time the node will be powered down.
-When this occurs the node will need to be manually powered back on.
+When working with Intel[®] Server Chassis H2000JF, the BMC on each node monitors its fans and temperature for critical failures.
+When there is a fan failure and a critical temperature event at the same time, the node will be powered down.
+When this occurs, the node needs to be manually powered back on.

-Additionally on Intel[®] Server Board S2600JF, the BMC on node 3 and node 4 will monitor for a power supply over current condition or power supply over temperature condition.
-If either of these occur and the Shutdown Policy has been enabled then the node will be powered down.
-When this occurs the node will need to be manually powered back on but if the over current or over temperature event is detected again the node will be powered back off.
+Additionally on Intel[®] Server Board S2600JF, the BMC on node 3 and node 4 monitors for a power supply over current condition or power supply over temperature condition.
+If either of these occurs and the Shutdown Policy has been enabled, the node will be powered down.
+When this occurs, the node needs to be manually powered back on.
+However, if the over current or over temperature event is detected again, the node will be powered back off.